shgiebner21/parker_and_parks_sandbox2/README.md

 ## Open items;

+### 1) Whne entering a new family, it would not accept the "Done" button click.
+Kept giving me "required data missing."

+### Completed items;

 ### 1) Android app for some reason is not adding childID to FIRST child created, but is adding for second child.
+   ### 1a) Just tried it again and was unable to recreate

    ### 2) If data is entered in e-mail field in Login, then Back is clicked to go to Signin (Login to Signon), the e-mail data is still there...need to reset State on Back.

-### Completed items;
+   ### 2a) I'm going to leave this, I don't mind it that much.